15 Things a New Homeowner Should Do to Save Money

 You’ve finally closed on your new home.
 The negotiations are over, the papers are signed and you’ve unpacked all the boxes.
 But don’t lose sight of your budget over the excitement of those new keys!
 Here are the best things you can do as a new homeowner to make sure you save money long-term.

-1. Lower the Temperature of Your Hot Water Heater
+1. Lower the Temperature of Your Hot Water Heater as a New Homeowner

-Lowering your heater temperature to the optimum temperature – 120 degrees Fahrenheit (55 degrees Celsius) – could save you money month-to-month.
+As a new homeowner, lowering your heater temperature to the optimum temperature – 120 degrees Fahrenheit (55 degrees Celsius) – could save you money month-to-month.
 Since most people never use water hotter than this, as it can burn the skin, the energy needed to keep water above this temperature is wasted.
 Lowering the temperature can help reduce the total on your energy bill!

 2. Install Ceiling Fans